 Play Crowd Pleasers and Music That Will Get Them Dancing

-As soon as I posted my Do Not Play List, I started to hear complaints from professional DJs that these were the best songs to fill a dance floor.
-While I agree that you can use the Chicken Dance or the Electric Slide to bring out some shy folks, there are better and less cheesy ways: Wedding Music To Get Guests Dancing.
-One of the prime reasons to DIY DJ is that you can control what gets played and avoid the cheese, but I think we can all agree that your wedding is not a time to play only death metal or emo music.
+While you can use the Chicken Dance or the Electric Slide to bring out some shy folks, there are better and less cheesy ways.
+One of the prime reasons to DIY DJ is that you can control what gets played and avoid the cheese, but we think we can all agree that your wedding is not a time to play only death metal or emo music.
 You need to think about your guests as well as yourselves.

 Don't Rely on an Internet Connection